EleotleCram/jshamcrest/doc/index.rst

+.. _doc_index:

 JsHamcrest --- Library of matcher objects for JavaScript
 ========================================================

-JsHamcrest is a JavaScript framework heavily inspired by `Hamcrest`_, providing a large library of matcher objects (also known as constraints or predicates) allowing “match” rules to be defined declaratively.
+JsHamcrest is a JavaScript library heavily inspired by `Hamcrest`_.
+It provides a *large* library of matcher objects (also known as constraints or predicates) allowing “match” rules to be defined declaratively.
 Typical scenarios include testing frameworks, mocking libraries, UI validation rules and object querying.